aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 3. [The AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 4. [Install AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)

 #### Deploy the example

 > **Note**
 You are responsible for the cost of the AWS services used while running this sample deployment.
 There is no additional cost for using this sample.
 For full details, see the pricing pages for each AWS service that you use in this sample.
 Prices are subject to change.

+> **Note**
+Due to this solution using Timestream, please ensure you choose a region to deploy this solution where Timestream is available.

 1. Clone the repository to your local machine.
     * `git clone https://github.com/aws-samples/aws-appsync-access-amazon-timestream-example`

-2. Prepare the deployment package - The `cdk.json` file tells the CDK Toolkit how to execute your app.
-    * `npm run build`                                           compile typescript to js

-3. Deploy AppSync Api stack
+3. Deploy the solution
-    * `cdk deploy --all`     deploy stack
+    * `aws cloudformation deploy --template-file appsync-timestream-example/template.yaml --stack-name appsync-timestream-api --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND`

-4. Please note down the GraphQL endpoint and API key for testing purpose
+4. Retrieve the details.
+Please note down the GraphQL endpoint and API key for testing purpose
+    * `aws cloudformation describe-stacks --stack-name appsync-timestream-api --query "Stacks[0].Outputs" --output table`

 ## Test the example